awdemos/awdemos/kubernetes/How_pod_gets_deployed.md

 Deploying a pod in Kubernetes involves several steps and components.
 Here's a detailed breakdown:

-- Create a Pod Manifest: The first step is to create a Pod manifest, which is typically a YAML that describes the Pod's desired state.
+- Create a Pod Manifest: The first step is to create a Pod manifest, which is typically a YAML file that describes the Pod's desired state.
 This includes information like the Docker image(s) to use, the ports to expose, environment variables, and more.

 - Submit the Manifest to the Kubernetes API Server: Using kubectl, the command-line interface for running commands against Kubernetes clusters, you submit the Pod manifest to the Kubernetes API server.
 This is typically done with a command like kubectl apply -f pod.yaml.